agakadela/agakadela/README.md

 [<img src="https://user-images.githubusercontent.com/14938482/173395971-707d0d64-ca9d-4c34-9f08-df2a80c229fd.png" width="250" />](https://agakadela.com)

- - Over the past 9 years, while some were tangled up in the endless tech debates (seriously, tabs vs. spaces?), I've been crafting, experimenting, and perfecting web solutions with **JavaScript, React**, WordPress, and other modern tools like **Next.js and Redux** 👩‍💻
+ - Over the past 10 years, while some were tangled up in the endless tech debates (seriously, tabs vs. spaces?), I've been crafting, experimenting, and perfecting web solutions with **JavaScript, React**, WordPress, and other modern tools like **Next.js and Redux** 👩‍💻

-- Volleyball was my first love, teaching me about hard work and team spirit.
+- Volleyball was my first passion, teaching me about hard work and team spirit.
 Transitioning to tech was a big challenge.
 I know the doubts many women face when considering coding.
 Believe me, I've been there! 🏐  🏆

 - 🔭  That's why I founded  ✨ Coder Woman✨ .
 It's more than a project on my résumé.
 It's a movement.
 For every woman who's hesitated, wondered, or doubted—this is your tech revolution.

 - Do you think coding is just a boys' club?
 Think again!
 With my Coder Woman project, I want to show that 👉 everyone can code 👈.
 To all the women questioning their tech potential: I'm here standing with you!
 We're not just challenging stereotypes; we're tearing them down, brick by brick.

-- Additionally, I've launched - ✨ dotty.ai✨  - a curated news feed tailored for women in tech because staying updated matters.
+- Additionally, I've launched - ✨ Dotty ✨  - an AI-powered learning plan generator.
+Imagine a tech industry where every woman has her own roadmap to success, tailored just for her journey.
+That's the future Dotty is building – vibrant, inclusive, and unstoppable.

 - In the meantime, Python and Machine Learning are my playgrounds, powering up my projects with AI boost. 🤖